Pennsylvania / Columbia County

 What is the weather like in Bloomsburg, PA year-round?

-Residents of Bloomsburg experience all four seasons, with cold winters averaging lows near 19°F and warm summers reaching highs of 83°F. The area receives about 42 inches of rain annually and enjoys sunshine about half the year.
-This climate allows for a variety of outdoor activities year-round.
+Bloomsburg experiences four distinct seasons, with warm summers reaching highs of 83°F and cold winters dipping to 19°F. The area receives about 42 inches of rainfall annually and enjoys sunshine on 49% of days.
+This climate offers residents a balanced mix of outdoor opportunities year-round.

 Winter